Project Name: Urban Destination Development – Waterloo

 These pillars, along with supporting festivals, events and attractions, were identified through the Destination Development process in 2017 in consultation with more than 70 community stakeholders.

-OBJECTIVE #1– Build a destination network of key stakeholders and develop consensus on Destination DNA.
+OBJECTIVE #1– Build and strengthen a destination network of key stakeholders.